 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses increased by \$24.8 million, or 12.2%, to \$227.3 million for fiscal year 2017 from \$202.5 million for fiscal year 2016.
 Selling, general and administrative expenses were 28.1% of net sales in fiscal year 2017 compared to 26.0% of net sales in fiscal year 2016.
-Specifically, we incurred additional payroll, rent, depreciation and amortization and other operating expenses of \$8.9 million, \$5.5 million, \$3.7 million and \$5.3 million, respectively, during fiscal year 2017 compared to fiscal year 2016, which were caused by the increase in the number of stores open during the year as compared to the prior year.
-We also incurred an additional \$1.7 million of professional fees incurred in connection with our bid for certain inventory and other assets of Gander Mountain Company.
-Gander Mountain filed for Chapter 11 bankruptcy protection and we participated in a bankruptcy auction for the assets, but we ultimately chose not to continue in the auction.
+Specifically, we incurred additional payroll, rent, depreciation and amonistration and other operating expenses of \$8.9 million, \$5.5 million, \$3.7 million and \$5.3 million, respectively, during fiscal year 2017 compared to fiscal year 2016, which were caused by the increase in the number of stores open during the year as compared to the prior year.
+We also incurred an additional \$1.7 million and professional fees incurred in a bankruptcy auction for the assets, but we ultimately chose not to continue in the auction.
 We also incurred \$0.5 million in relation to the write-off of IT related assets.
 Additionally, we incurred \$0.9 million in a one-time bonus expense paid to non-executive employees in connection with the Tax Cuts and Jobs Act.
 These increases were offset slightly by a reduction in preopening expenses of \$0.3 million during fiscal year 2017 compared to fiscal year 2016.
 Overall selling, general, and administrative expenses were lower on a per-store basis when compared to 2016.